jraillard/parkndeploy/README.md

 # If it works, you should see a localhost URL link
 ```

-:five: Show the app in browser, here you have two possibilities :
+:four: Show the app in browser, here you have two possibilities :

 - Without Visual Studio Code debugger : just `CTRL+Click` on the localhost URL that is being displayed on the terminal you just launched before